Chiang Mai is the largest city in northern Thailand. It is a popular destination with many Buddhist temples and the Old City worth exploring.

 To make Khao Soi at home, here is the list of ingredients and recipe (compliments of Aroy Aroy).

-Once you’re set with the Khao Soi Paste, Here are the ingredients needed to make Khao Soi in addition to the Khao Soi Paste.
+Once you’re set with the Khao Soi Paste, here are the additional ingredients needed to make Khao Soi, the most famous Chiang Mai noodle dish.

 Ingredients for Khao Soi

 2 (15-ounce) cans coconut milk, or 2 cups fresh coconut milk (do not shake)

 1 cup homemade or canned low-sodium chicken stock